 3. “We cannot allow someone to starve to death.”

-We all know that healthy people who don’t eat or drink adequately become hungry, thirsty, and uncomfortable.
-But, in studies with volunteers dying from different diseases (e.g., cancer, congestive heart failure, oxygen-dependent emphysema, kidney failure, dementia), dehydration & malnourishment were not shown to be painful.
-The lack of food and water actually promoted comfort because of chemical changes that occurred in the body and in the brain.
+In studies with volunteers dying from diseases like cancer, Lou Gehrig’s Disease [ALS], dehydration & malnourishment were not shown to be painful.
+The lack of food and water promoted comfort because of chemical changes in the body and the brain.

-For folks who are actively dying (as in the last week or two of life), the artificial (i.e., intravenous) administration of fluids usually causes discomfort.
-The lungs retain water, the bladder fills more often and wants to be emptied, the brain is more aware of pain, and the sensation of hunger is enhanced.
+When actively dying (the last two weeks of life), artificial fluids (an IV) causes discomfort: lungs sound ‘wetter’, the bladder fills more, the brain is more aware of pain, and the sensation of hunger is enhanced.

-By interfering in this final stage of life, by altering this normal chemical process, artificial hydration delays death and prolongs suffering.
-If we allow “nature to take its course”, almost everyone who is terminally ill and is unable to swallow fluids will die within two to ten days.
-If we supply artificial fluids through an IV, this can take weeks.
+By interfering in this final stage of life, by altering the normal chemical process, artificial hydration delays death and prolongs suffering.
+If we allow “nature to take its course”, almost everyone who is terminally ill and is unable to swallow fluids will die within two to ten days (depending on diseases present, general health, etc.)—artificial fluids can prolong this for weeks.

 1. Ng K. Symptoms and attitudes of 100 consecutive patients admitted to an acute hospice/palliative care unit.
 J Pain Symptom Manage.
 1998.